Categories

 I know how to work both sides of the media equation.
 As a journalist, I learned what makes a story worth reading.
 As a PR professional, I learned what makes it worth publishing.

-From op-eds to press releases to white papers, I know how to shape ideas into something an editor will actually open, not just archive.
-How?
-By grounding the story in data, framing it around current industry conversations, and making sure the angle serves both the client’s goals and the outlet’s audience.
-It’s about giving editors something they can run with immediately—a piece that informs, adds perspective, and doesn’t read like recycled corporate jargon (also, I’ve been using em and en dashes before LLMs made them a widespread thing).
+From op-eds to white papers, I know how to shape ideas into something an editor will actually open.
+The process starts with grounding the story in data and aligning it with current industry narratives.
+I use sentiment analysis and media monitoring to understand how a piece will land, then build an angle that serves both the client’s objectives and the outlet’s readership.
+The result is content editors can run with immediately—work that informs with perspective, and doesn’t read like recycled corporate jargon.
+(Also, I have been using em and en dashes long before LLMs brought them to every publisher’s sh*t list.)

 Motorsports/Automobiles is where my skills and passion intersect.
 Formula SAE taught me how to build a brand presence from the ground up, balancing technical storytelling with sponsor visibility.
-NASCAR taught me how to pitch partnerships and activate them under tight deadlines, where every campaign has to perform as fast as the sport itself.
+NASCAR taught me how to pitch partnerships and activate them under tight deadlines.
+And working for the RIT Baja SAE taught me, that there’s a lot more to racing than engineers!

 At the table, that means you’ll get someone who can: